SubiyaCryolite/jds/README.md

     @Override
     public void onPreSave(OnPreSaveEventArguments eventArguments) {
         //Optional event i.e write to custom reporting tables, perform custom validation
-        //Queries can be batched i.e eventArguments.getOrAddStatement("Batched SQL to execute") }
+        //Queries can be batched i.e
+        //eventArguments.getOrAddStatement("Batched SQL to execute")
+        //eventArguments.addBatch() -- this will be executed safely by jds }

     @Override
     public void onPostSave(OnPostSaveEventArguments eventArguments) {
         //Optional event i.e write to custom reporting tables, perform custom validation
-        //Queries can be batched i.e eventArguments.getOrAddStatement("Batched SQL to execute") }
+        //Queries can be batched i.e
+        //eventArguments.getOrAddStatement("Batched SQL to execute")
+        //eventArguments.addBatch() -- this will be executed safely by jds }

     @Override
     public void onPreLoad(OnPreLoadEventArguments eventArguments) {
         //Optional event i.e write to custom reporting tables, perform custom validation
-        //Queries can be batched i.e eventArguments.getOrAddStatement("Batched SQL to execute") }
+        //Queries can be batched i.e
+        //eventArguments.getOrAddStatement("Batched SQL to execute")
+        //eventArguments.addBatch() -- this will be executed safely by jds }

     @Override
     public void onPostLoad(OnPostLoadEventArguments eventArguments) {
         //Optional event i.e write to custom reporting tables, perform custom validation
-        //Queries can be batched i.e eventArguments.getOrAddStatement("Batched SQL to execute") }
+        //Queries can be batched i.e
+        //eventArguments.getOrAddStatement("Batched SQL to execute")
+        //eventArguments.addBatch() -- this will be executed safely by jds }
 }
 ```